 Tulip essential oil is used in the aromatherapy and helps ease stress, as it creates a feeling of happiness and security.

-Some parts of the Tulip are edible, but you should avoid ingesting the leaves and stems though.
+Some parts of the plant are edible, but you should avoid ingesting the leaves and stems though.
 In some areas, Tulip bulbs are a good replacement for onions in cooking.

 However, Tulips should not be considered food and should not be part of what you consider nourishment.